 The otherwise medically qualified driver applying for a Federal vision exemption

+The otherwise medically qualified driver applying for a Federal vision exemption.
 The driver applying for a vision exemption should include a copy of the Medical Examination Report form and the medical examiner's certificate with the application to the Federal Vision Exemption Program.
 Certify the driver for up to 1 year.
 Mark the "accompanied by" exemption checkbox and write "vision" to identify the type of Federal exemption.
-Provide the driver with a copy of the Medical Examination Report.
+Provide the driver with a copy of the Medical Examination Certificate..

-The medical examiner does not issue a Federal vision exemption.
-Both the medical examiner's certificate and Federal vision exemption are required before the driver with monocular vision can legally drive a commercial vehicle in interstate commerce.

 See the Federal Vision Exemption Program section of this handbook.

-Ophthalmic Preparations
+Ophthalmic Medication

 Determine if the treatment is having the desired effect of preserving vision that meets qualification requirements without any visual and/or systemic side effects that interfere with safe driving (e.g., stinging, blurring, decreased night vision, sensitivity to glare, headache, or allergic reaction).